Our Hill House Nickel Gap Wall Paneling (Design, Products, + DIY Tips)

 👉 Start with the golden ratio

 General design looks good in thirds so we started with a horizontal wainscot that took up 1/3 of the wall and vertical panels for 2/3.
-In the end, that felt a little short on the bottom so we brought the wainscot up to about countertop height (3’) and that felt good.
+In the end, that felt a little short on the bottom so we brought the wainscot up to about countertop height (3’) and that felt better to our eyes.

 The Nickel Gap Paneling We Used